Earliest Structures in the Universe can be explained by a Relativistic Cosmological Perturbation Theory: Thermodynamic Quantities

-From the background equations~(\ref{subeq:einstein-flrw}) and the thermodynamic law~(\ref{eq:thermo}) it can be demonstrated that $\dot{s}_\nul=0$, indicating that the expansion of the universe takes place without generating entropy.
-From the transformation~(\ref{eq:gauge-problem}) it can be concluded that $s_\een=s_\een^\phys$ is automatically gauge-invariant.
-By employing~(\ref{eq:equal-gi-non-gi}) and $w:=p_\nul/\varepsilon_\nul$, the thermodynamic relation~(\ref{eq:thermo}) can be rewritten as
+From the background equations~(\ref{subeq:einstein-flrw}) and the thermodynamic law~(\ref{eq:thermo}) it can be demonstrated that ${\dot{s}_\nul=0}$, indicating that the expansion of the universe takes place without generating entropy.
+From the definition of gauge-invariant quantities~(\ref{eq:alg-def-gi}), it can be concluded that $s_\een=s_\een^\phys$ is automatically gauge-invariant.
+By using~(\ref{eq:equal-gi-non-gi}) and $w:=p_\nul/\varepsilon_\nul$, the thermodynamic relation~(\ref{eq:thermo}) can be rewritten as

-By employing the definitions~(\ref{eq:contrast}), the following is obtained:
+By using the definitions~(\ref{eq:contrast}), the following is obtained:

-Therefore, $s_{\een}^{\phys}$ represents the local perturbation to the entropy per particle.
+Therefore, Eq.\,(\ref{fir-ord}) can be regarded as the evolution equation for the entropy per particle.